wrossmorrow/statesampler/README.md

 1. Sample reviews one-by-one, returning data that can be used to construct questions in Qualtrics (_during_ experiment)
 2. Report client-side errors during question loads back to the experimenter (_during_ experiment)

+### Easy Setup

+You can run the interactive `bash` script `serversetup.sh` from a command line to make the calls associated with server setup.

 ### curl Examples

 You can use [`curl`](https://curl.haxx.se/) from the command line to play around: